jayrmh/ComfortMachine/README.md

 •	Install java SDK and add the PATH of java SDK in your system environmental variables

-•	Install Android Tools manager from: `https://developer.android.com/studio/ `
+•	Install Android Tools manager from: `[https://developer.android.com/studio/] `

 •	Fixe the PATH of ANDROID_HOME in your system environmental variables that directs to the folder where Android SDK is installed.

-*After downloading the above programs download the Cordova-ionic folder from `https://github.com/jayrmh/ComfortMachine`. *
+*After downloading the above programs download the Cordova-ionic folder from `[https://github.com/jayrmh/ComfortMachine]`. *

 **The following plugins was downloaded with specific versions in the project to make sure its compatibility:**

-•	iBeacon plugin: cordova plugin add `https://github.com/petermetz/cordova-plugin-ibeacon.git`
+•	iBeacon plugin: cordova plugin add `[https://github.com/petermetz/cordova-plugin-ibeacon.git]`

-•	Proximity Beacon Plugin: `com.unarin.cordova.beacon 3.4.1`
+•	Proximity Beacon Plugin: `com.unarin.cordova.beacon@3.4.1`

-•	Battery: `cordova-plugin-battery-status 2.0.2`
+•	Battery: `cordova-plugin-battery-status@2.0.2`

-•	Camera: `cordova-plugin-camera 2.3.1`
+•	Camera: `cordova-plugin-camera@2.3.1`

-•	Compat: `cordova-plugin-compat 1.2.0`
+•	Compat: `cordova-plugin-compat@1.2.0`

 •	Geolocation: `cordova-plugin-geolocation 4.0.1`

-•	Whitelist: `cordova-plugin-whitelist 1.3.3`
+•	Whitelist: `cordova-plugin-whitelist@1.3.3`

 •	Browser:  `cordova platform add browser`